samer27/SamIT1025/lab6/readme.md

 # Conclusion

 In Lab6 Internet Architecture and Programming, I explored the protocols that support communication on the Internet.
 Also, I described Internet programming methodologies and practiced creating a web page with HTML and CSS.
-After completing Lab6, what stood out to me the most was the components of a URL and how it relates to communication on the World Wide Web.
+After completing Lab6, what stood out to me the most was the URL components and how it relates to communication on the World Wide Web.
 Last;y, I realized how computer code affects the overall outlook and orientation using HTML and CSS.